Cristian5tarellas/Wargames/Krypton/Level_4.md

 echo -e "${greenColour}[+]${endColour} ${grayColour}The Key is:${endColour} ${greenColour}$key_codec${endColour}"
 ```
-Finally we can repeat the same process to decypher the password for the next level:
+Finally, we use this process to decrypt the password for the next level:
 ```bash
 #Decrypting the password
 password=$(cat krypton5 | tr -d ' ')